 - Best time to hike: All year round!

 The Vouraikos bridges are extremely dangerous for children as they can fall through the large gaps to the void below (life-threatening) and the Vouraikos hike is NOT suggested for children of any age.

-The Cave of the Lakes
+6. Explore the Cave of the Lakes

 - When to visit: all year round!

 7. Go to Agia Lavra Monastery in Kalavrita Greece